Step By Step: Layers

 Some things that frequently trip up judges and I want to call out specifically:

 Some effects do multiple things, like "Creatures you control get +1/+1 and are red".
-For effects like this that seem as though they should apply in multiple layers.. they do.
-The game applies each part in its appropriate layer.
-Note that as soon as the first part is applied, the game has now "committed" to applying this effect, and removing the ability later on in layer 6 won't cause the rest of it to stop applying.
+For effects like this that seem as though they should apply in multiple layers... they do!
+The game applies each part in its appropriate layer, not all at once.
+(Note that as soon as the first part is applied, the game has now "committed" to applying this effect to that set of objects, and removing the ability later on in layer 6 won't cause the rest of it to stop applying, nor will other characteristic changes change what it applies to.)

 Timestamps do not determine "which effect applies".
 They only determine the order in which effects apply.
 All effects still apply regardless!
 (Unless one of the abilities is actually being removed by another.)
 For example, I frequently hear people say things like "If you have Blood Moon and Dryad of the Ilysian Grove, the one that most recently entered the battlefield is the one that applies."
 That is not true!
 They both apply, and timestamps just determine which one applies first.
 This is why, if Dryad of the Ilysian Grove entered first followed by Blood Moon, basic lands will still have all basic land types.
 If the Dryad didn't apply at all, that would not be the case.
 It's just that after the Dryad applies, the Blood Moon then applies, and turns all nonbasic lands into Mountains.